 For ITAD, such personal EU citizen data might reside on one or more end-of-life PCs, laptops, servers or hard drives.
 Here, it's imperative to have both a formal ITAD policy spelled out by the Data Controller as well as a formal contract between the Data Controller and any ITAD vendor or Data Processor.

 Also needing to be formally defined with the Data Controller and Data Processor are any data-breach notification procedures to be followed.
-Data Processor plans to prevent such a breach should be formally documented in writing, as well as any post-breach processes and financial commitment of the DP to remediation.
+Data Processor plans to prevent a breach should be formally documented in writing, as well as any post-breach processes and financial commitment of the DP to remediation.

 "If you plan to use an outside ITAD partner, it's one thing for them to say, 'We will perform data breach notification within 72 hours and set up all credit monitoring in the aftermath of a breach,'" says Hoffman.
-"But, you also need to make sure that the vendor financially handle any specific breach notification and follow-up requirements."
+"But, you also need to make sure that the vendor financially handles any specific breach notification and follow-up requirements."

 "The GDPR is really an evolution in the global trend toward data privacy.
 What makes it a game-changer is that it gives individuals very powerful rights to opt-out of having their data tracked and stored by companies.
-That raises the stakes and the fines for non-compliance are astronomical," says Hoffman.
-"This makes it more important than ever to have a formalized, over-arching ITAD policy - especially in larger companies where each office might otherwise do things a little differently.
-If 75% of the organization does ITAD the right way, it means that 25% is doing things the wrong way.
+That raises the stakes, and the fines for non-compliance are astronomical," says Hoffman.
+"This makes it more important than ever to have a formalised, over-arching ITAD policy - especially in larger companies where each office might otherwise do things a little differently.
+If 75% of the organisation does ITAD the right way, it means that 25% is doing things the wrong way.
 That's a problem."